Science Outreach Intern

 Title: Science Outreach Intern

 Supervisor: Director, Office of Science Programs

 Classification: Part-time, Temporary, Non-Exempt

 The Ecological Society of America, founded in 1915, is the world’s largest community of professional ecologists and a trusted source of ecological knowledge, committed to advancing the understanding of life on Earth.
 The 9,000 member Society publishes five journals and a membership bulletin and broadly shares ecological information through policy, media outreach, and education initiatives.
-The Society’s Annual Meeting attracts 4,000 attendees and features the most recent advances in ecological science.

 About ESA’s Office of Science Programs

 We connect the research and management communities, support the use of science to inform decision making, and build capacity among scientists by:

 - Training: We offer workshops and courses to help scientists gain the skills they need to navigate changes in funding, policy, and technology.

 - Facilitating engagement: We connect ESA members with agencies that require ecological knowledge and expertise.